-Updated information about 2014-2015 Scholarships/Auditions is now available.
+Scholarships/Auditions information is now available.

-or click below to download the appropriate registration form.
+or click below to view the flyers.

 Seeking enlightened and entertaining performances the Department of Theatre and Dance not only unites ALL the performing arts—it encompasses all disciplines artistic, scientific, philosophical, and even vocational.
 We believe we are all-embracing and non-elitist art forms whose purpose is to pursue TRUTH through eloquent and evocative theatrical means.
 Because of this inherent power, which can stir both artists and audience to laughter, tears, sorrow, questions, or even anger—the challenge to affect the medium with artistic excellence abides within the mission of the Department.